Cleaning & Organizing

 Don’t be surprised if you place this little trinket in the dishwasher and it looks almost untouched by the time you take it out.
 “The dishwasher doesn’t have the capability to pick up all of the cheese curdles hidden deep inside,” says Bridges.
 “You’re better off taking care of this on your own.”
 Find out some impressive things you never knew your dishwasher could do.

 Nicole Fornabaio/Rd.com, iStock/AndreyPopov, iStock/Morrison1977

 They do all the dirty work when it comes to slicing your food—naturally, you don’t feel like hand washing them.
 But while you might not want to get nicked by them mid-scrub, your dishwasher won’t do them any good either.
 “Although some dishwashing machines have a special knife rack, the dishwasher cycles and the abrasive detergents will still dull the sharp blades,” says Bridges.
 “You’re better off hand-washing and drying them carefully with a towel instead letting them air dry.”
-These secrets about using kitchen knives might surprise you.

 Your pet’s bowl or feeder